 Ho Thi Kim Lan

-I am the Education Outreach Manager at Save Vietnam's Wildlife, working to make change for the better.
+I served as the Education Outreach Manager at Save Vietnam's Wildlife, working to make change for the better.

 Which ASAP species you are working to conserve, and can you tell us a little about your work?

 I work at Save Vietnam’s Wildlife, a local NGO which acts to stop the extinction and champion the recovery of pangolins and endangered species in Vietnam by holistic approaches: Wildlife Rescue and Rehabilitation, Site Protection, Education Outreach, Conservation Breeding, Species Conservation, and Advocacy.

 My direct work doesn’t focus on doing field research, patrolling in the forest, or rescuing pangolins; but the education outreach to empower people to take informed actions to protect these ASAP species.
 I lead the team ranging from 7 - 10 educators to develop, deliver, monitor, and evaluate education outreach programs for different target audiences.
 E.g., school programs from school children aged 4-17; wildmeat demand reduction for wildlife consumers; building capacity for university students, law enforcement officers, and conservation practitioners; raising awareness and involve forest-based communities in conservation, social research for the public, and engagement programs with donors and partners.

 These programs have been being strategically developed and delivered for targeted groups in and around protected areas where there are wildlife strongholds and wildlife consumption hot spots in Vietnam.

 What inspired you to start a career in conservation?